Kraken vs. Golden Knights: Betting Trends, Odds, Advanced Stats

 Kraken Advanced Stats

-- In its past 10 games, Seattle has hit the over three times.
+- Three of Seattle's past 10 games have gone over the total.

-- During the past 10 games, Kraken's games average 10 goals, 0.5 goals higher than their season-long per-game average.
+- Over the last 10 games, Kraken's games average 9.9 goals, 0.5 goals higher than their season-long per-game average.

-- The Kraken have the league's third-best scoring offense (287 total goals, 3.6 per game).

-- The Kraken have allowed 3.1 goals per game, 245 total, which ranks 13th among NHL teams.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.